Health Library Explorer

 • Take any prescribed pain medicines as directed.

-• Follow your healthcare provider’s instructions about bathing and caring for your incisions.
+• Follow your doctor's instructions about bathing and caring for your incisions.

 • Walk and move around as often as possible.
-But follow your provider's instructions on when to start aerobic exercise and how much weight you can lift.
+But follow your doctor's instructions on when to start aerobic exercise and how much weight you can lift.

-• Ask your provider about driving and going back to work.
+• Ask your doctor about driving and going back to work.
 This is often about 5 to 10 days after surgery.

 Eating normally again